cculma/UG100/README.md

 For the next step the goal is to repeat the process but using the phased genome.

-### Competitive aligment
+### Competitive alignment

-The refernece genome is already phased, the most direct method is to trat the four haplotypes as distinct chromosomes during aligment.
-Align the four haplotype reference genome (32 LD groups) using the same pipeline and comapre the results.
+The reference genome is already phased; the most direct method is to trat the four haplotypes as distinct chromosomes during alignment.
+Align the four-haplotype reference genome (32 LD groups) using the same pipeline and compare the results.

 This process was similar to the haplo_01 pipeline.
 The scripts are located in the folder [06_competitive_aln](https://github.com/cculma/UG100/tree/main/06_competitive_aln) in the order described: `01_pull.sh`
  (already done), `02_pipeline_works.sh`, `03_interval_bed.sh`, `04_make.sh`.
 Then the output files from `04_make.sh` needs to be moved form ceres to atlas to run the call_variants and post_process steps.

-### Comparison of aligment
+### Comparison of alignment

-Aligment of monoploid genome (.1) vs phased genome (32 LG) was achieved using `picard.analysis.WgsMetrics`:
+Alignment  of monoploid genome (.1) vs phased genome (32 LG) was achieved using `picard.analysis.WgsMetrics`:

 | RegenSY27  | GENOME_TERRITORY | PCT_EXC_MAPQ | PCT_EXC_UNPAIRED | Total |
 |------------|------------------|--------------|------------------|-------|